eubr-bigsea/opt_jr/README.md

-OPT_JR is the application balancer used within the BIG SEA projects.
+OPT_JR is the application balancer used within the BIG SEA project.
 It provides the best cores allocation to the invoking applications by performing a local neighborhood search.
 OPT_JR uses a predictor (dagSim) and relies on the initial solution provided by OPT_IC.

 Usage: